Recruiting for a Terrorist Organisation

 - Did you in fact encourage people to join the terrorist organisation?

-There is a maximum penalty of 25 years imprisonment for anyone found guilty of an offence under section 1 or 15 years imprisonment for anyone found guilty of an offence under section 2.
+Recruiting for a Terrorist Organisation (s102.4 of the Commonwealth Criminal Code) has a maximum penalty of 25 years imprisonment for anyone found guilty of an offence under section 1 or 15 years imprisonment for anyone found guilty of an offence under section 2.